USS AMERICA LHA 6

 August 27, The Pre-Commissioning Unit America participated in a bilateral exercise with the CNS Sargento Aldea (LSDH 91), CNS Capitan Prat (FFG 11) and CNS Almirante Latorre (FFG 14) after departing Valparaiso; Anchored off Callao, Peru, from Aug.
 31- Sept.
 3; Participated in a Passing Exercise (PASSEX) with five Peruvian Navy frigates and two patrol boats on Sept.
 3.

-September 15, The future USS America arrived in its homeport of Naval Base San Diego in San Diego, Calif., after a two-month transit from Pascagoula, Miss.
-Underway for local operations on Oct.
+September 15, The future USS America arrived in its homeport of Naval Base San Diego in San Diego, Calif., after a two-month transit from Pascagoula, Mississippi; Underway for local operations on Oct.
 1.

 October 1, The amphibius assault ship conducted its first ever underway replenishment (UNREP), with the Military Sealift Command (MSC) fleet replenishment oiler USNS Yukon (T-AO 202).